 - Five-year limited warranty.

-The SBE 56's pressure-protected thermistor has a 0.5 second time constant, providing excellent accuracy (initial accuracy 0.002 °C) and resolution when fast sampling at 2 Hz (0.5 sec).
+- Aged and pressure-protected thermistor has a long history of exceptional accuracy and stability.
+The 0.5-sec time constant provides excellent accuracy (initial accuracy 0.002 °C) and resolution when fast sampling at 2 Hz (0.5 sec).
 It has exceptional stability; drift is typically less than 0.002 °C per year.
-The SBE 56 delivers unprecedented accuracy and stability at a price you would expect to pay for similar recorders that are less accurate.

 Cutting edge design and manufacturing make extreme accuracy and precision possible, but our world-leading calibration capability proves it.
 Every SBE 56 receives a rigorous 11-point temperature calibration in our state-of-the-art computer-controlled calibration bath systems, which are backed by in-house NIST-level metrology standards (water triple point and gallium melting point cells).
 Every SBE 56 is a true research-quality tool that elevates the quality of your work without straining your budget.